Meyer99/Meyer99.github.io/_includes/about/zh.md

 #### More About Me
 - Perfectionist
 - A Cantonese who loves Cantonese and Cantonese songs 🎶
-- Like guitar🎸, calligraphy✒, swimming🏊‍
+- Like guitar🎸, calligraphy✒, swimming🏊‍, workout💪
 - Once a cuber (see my [personal page](https://www.worldcubeassociation.org/persons/2014XIEM01))

 #### Contact Me